rpominov/fun-task/docs/exceptions.md

 }
 ```

 In this version flow looks more like the folowing.
-It looks simpler.
+It looks simpler, like we simply write code
-It looks like we simply write code that cannot fail and Either takes care of managing failure branch.
+that cannot fail and Either takes care of managing failure branch.

 <img src="./assets/exceptions/flow2.png" height="60" width="230" />